A common question that seems to pop up from Yeti Rambler users is whether it can be put in the freezer or not.

-Regardless of what you read elsewhere, the most sensible thing to do is to follow the manufacturer’s guidelines and Yeti clearly states do not put your Yeti in the freezer.
+Regardless of what you read elsewhere, the most sensible thing to do is to follow the manufacturer’s guidelines, and Yeti clearly states not to put your Yeti in the freezer.

 People have various reasons for wanting to freeze Yeti cups.

 One reason might be that they want to freeze a drink overnight, ready to take it out with them on their adventures the next morning, that will slowly defrost and provide an ice-cold drink for the whole day.

 The most common reason for wanting to put your Yeti Tumbler in the freezer is to pre-chill it before pouring your drink into it.

 While this might appear to make sense, the vacuum that creates the cooling effect in your Yeti Rambler is actually between the inner and outer wall of the tumbler (which, of course, comes in a range of colors).
 This means that all you are doing by pre-chilling your Yeti cup is cooling down the stainless steel interior of the cup.